 MD, New York Medical College

-- South Asian immigrants have a significantly higher prevalence of coronary artery disease than Caucasians and also suffer from more premature and clinically aggressive disease.
-We have undertaken studies to characterize the risk factor burden and angiographic findings of South Asian and Indo-Guyanese immigrants living in New York City.
-These suggest that aggressive screening and risk factor modification may be indicated in these populations.
+Immigrants of South Asian origin have a significantly higher prevalence of coronary artery disease than Caucasians and suffer from more premature and clinically aggressive disease.
+We have undertaken a number of studies to characterize the conventional coronary artery disease risk factor burdens and angiographic findings of Indian, Bangladeshi, Pakistani and Indo-Guyanese immigrants living in New York City.
+Our findings suggest that aggressive screening and risk factor modification may be indicated in these high-risk populations

 Silbiger JJ.
 Viewpoint: Does Left Atrial Enlargement Contribute to Mitral Leaflet Tethering in Patients With Functional Mitral Regurgitation?
 Proposed Role of Atriogenic Leaflet Tethering..
 Echocardiography 2014; 31: 1310-1311.